plotly/dash-sample-apps/apps/dash-uber-rides-demo/README.md

 This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).

-This demo is based off of data provided by [FiveThirtyEight](https://github.com/fivethirtyeight/uber-tlc-foil-response/tree/master/uber-trip-data) and highlights Uber trips taken in New York City from April 2014 to September 2014.

 ## How to run this app

 (The following instructions apply to Windows command line.)